-Draw up garden plan with more family favorite foods
+Draw up a garden plan with more family favorite foods

-Research natural ways to protect fruit from birds & bugs
+Research natural ways to protect the fruit from birds & bugs

 Draft fruit tree, bush, & vine care schedule for fertilizing & netting

-Set reminders to weed & harvest garden weekly
+Set reminders to weed & harvest the garden weekly

 Step 3 – Follow up with yourself!

 Sometimes goals can change.
 Schedule time to check in with yourself.
-When you get down to the nitty gritty you might find your best laid plans aren’t working out.
+When you get down to the nitty gritty you might find your best-laid plans aren’t working out.
 Or maybe you continually ignore and procrastinate the scheduled tasks.
-At that point you need to reevaluate your goal.
+At that point, you need to reevaluate your goal.
 Is it really important to you?
 How could you tweak the goal or the tasks to make them more manageable?
-Especially for goals that take several months to complete, it’s a good idea to schedule time to review your progress and how best to move forward.
+Especially for goals that take several months to complete, it’s a good idea to schedule a time to review your progress and how best to move forward.